-Badami cave temples are a group of ancient temples in the village Badami, in Bagalkot district of Karnataka State, India.
+Badami cave temples are a group of four ancient temples in Badami, in Bagalkot district of Karnataka State, India.
 It is the top-most Karnataka site, as far as tourism is considered.

 Considered to be of Indian Badami Chalukya rock cut Architecture, Cave temples at Badami were built by Chalukya dynasty kings, in between 6th and 7th centuries.
 The cave temples are carved in the sandstone hills.

-Badami cave temples consist of of 4 caves on a hill cliff.
+Badami cave temples consist of four caves on a hill cliff.
 Cave No 1 is dedicated to Lord Shiva, Cave 2 and Cave 3 are dedicated to Lord Vishnu and Cave no 4 is a Jain temple.